Avocarrot/android-adapters/README.md

 #### Interstitial
 For Interstitial Ad Units you need to :

-- complete the following in Mopub Dashboard:
+- Complete the following in Mopub Dashboard:

 **Custom Event Class**
 ```java